dimircea/MongooseIoT-Extensions/DHTxx/README.md

-# DHT11/21/22 Mongoose-IoT Firmware Extension for ESP8266 based Modules
+# DHT11/21/22 JavaScript Support for Mongoose-IoT Firmware Running on ESP8266 Modules

-This extension empowers the ESP8266 Mongoose-IoT firmware with support for DHT11/21/22 sensors.
+This extension allows to read DHT11/21/22 sensors by using JavaScript code, on an ESP8266 board running the Mongoose-IoT javaScript enabled Firmware.

 ## JavaScript Usage Example

-To read a DHT1 sensor connected on GPIO5 of an Amica NodeMCU v2 ESP8266 based board use the following code:
+To read a DHT11 sensor connected on GPIO5 of an Amica NodeMCU v2 ESP8266 based board, use the following code:
 ```
 Dht.read(Dht.TypeEL.DHT1, 5);
 ```